model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 1. Code generation in the `requires` and `ensures` macros (`kani_macros`).
 2. GOTO level contracts using CBMC's contract language generated in `kani-compiler` for `modifies` clauses.

-With some additional plumbing in the compiler and the driver.
+3. Dependencies and ordering among harnesses in the driver to enforce contract checking before replacement.
+Also plumbing between compiler and driver for enforcement of assigns clauses.

 ### Code generation in `kani_macros`